Do you even lift?

 Encourages body confidence.

-Weight training transforms the body and develops self confidence.
+Weight training transforms the body and develops self-confidence.

 Strength training increases serotonin, your happy hormone.
-A Harvard study once found that ten weeks of strength training reduced clinical depression symptoms more successfully than counseling.
+A Harvard study once found that ten weeks of strength training reduced clinical depression symptoms more successfully than counselling.
 This is particularly important for women since they are more than twice as likely to experience depression and only one out of three actually seek care.Not feeling good?
 Then train.
 Not happy?
 Then train.
 Need an instant mental and mood boost?
 Then train!